dcunited001/dcunited001.github.io/_drafts/_ideas.md

       being rejected for it's injuries.
     - i started crying in the dream and immediately woke up

+(2018/12/18) My reaction today?
+Fuck that cat! now... hear me out.
+I would never be that cat: I will always wear my scars proudly.
+I also, would never ever push that cat away.
+In fact, someone traumatized by forces beyond their control (or within their control) should never be pushed away.
+That's wrong.
+I gravitate towards these people or animals, even though they may have

 ### dream where this dog (a great dane) kept licking my face

 - kind of a silvery coated great dane